Owez/loec/README.md

 */";
 ```

-loc counts the first line and last lines correctly as code, but the middle
+loec counts the first line and last lines correctly as code, but the middle
 lines will be incorrectly counted as comments.

 Ignored and hidden files:

-By default, loc respects .gitignore/.ignore files, and ignores hidden files and directories.
+By default, loec respects .gitignore/.ignore files, and ignores hidden files and directories.
 You can count disregard
-ignore files with `loc -u`, and include hidden files/dirs with `loc -uu`.
+ignore files with `loec -u`, and include hidden files/dirs with `loec -uu`.

 ## Supported Languages